Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

   Realized America was expensive.
 California?
 Even more so.

 - **Moved into College:**
    Packed my bags, flew across the world, and moved into the dorms.
 America was... different from what I expected.
 Still is.
    Salads and pizza became breakfast.
 Sometimes dinner.
 Occasionally both.

 - **The Big House:**
-  Went to my first football game at *The Big House*.
-Tried my best to understand the game.
-The vibes were immaculate.
+  First football game at The Big House.
+Didn’t understand the rules, but I understood the energy.
+GO BLUE.
-  GO BLUE

 - **College**
   Tried to make friends.
 Tried to find my people.
 Tried to find things that felt like "me."
 Some days I did.
 Some days I didn't.
 Still trying.